qirun-chen/coding-tips/Ruby.md

 	=> #<Enumerator: ObjectSpace:each_object(["a", "b", "a1", "c"])>

 ### chomp
 Chomp takes care of control characters at the end, like '\n'.
 Eg. `"abc\n".chomp`.
-Chomp could eat the '\n' at the end of the string.
+Chomp could eat the `\n` at the end of the string.